Museums and Historic Sites

 43 Court Square

 Open Mon.-Sat. from 10 a.m.-4 p.m.
-There is no admission fee.
+Admission is free.
 It also serves as the Visitor Center for Westmoreland County.